 Mung Bean Hummus is a delicious, healthy bean dip that's a great alternative to traditional chickpea hummus.
 Quick-cooking mung beans blend up silky smooth with tahini, lime juice, and a touch of garlic.

-So why mung beans?
-First of all, they cook up way faster than chickpeas, and there's no soaking required (related: How to Cook Mung Beans).
-Secondly, they blend into an incredibly smooth bean dip with none of the faffing about with peeling chickpeas (although, if you try my Crispy Roasted Garbanzo Beans, I really must insist you peel them).
+Why mung beans?
+First of all, they cook up way faster than chickpeas, and there's no soaking required.
+Secondly, they blend into an incredibly smooth bean dip.

 And lastly, why not?
-I don't know who made the rules about hummus only being made with chickpeas, but we're going to disrupt the status quo today with this Mung Bean Hummus!
+I don't know who made the rules about hummus only being made with chickpeas (yes, yes, I know that the word hummus literally means chickpeas), but we're going to disrupt the status quo today with this Mung Bean Hummus!

 If you have a bag of mung beans kicking around your cupboard and don't know what to do with them, or are using up what's left after making this delicious Mung Bean and Coconut Curry, then fire up your food processor and let's make some hummus already.